 Traditional Japanese matcha preparation entails adding an amount of powder to a ceremonial bowl, pouring in just-below boiling water, and mixing with a bamboo whisk until the powder is dissolved and the liquid is frothy.
 However, if your looking for the boost without so much Zen, you can make things a lot more casual by simply adding the tea to a bottle of hot water and shaking it.

-However, while our all-purpose organic matcha can be used to make the traditional drink, it is more suited for cooking.
+Although, our Organic Green All-Purpose Matcha can be used to make the traditional drink, it is more suited for cooking.
 This variety is often referred to as “culinary grade matcha” as it is made up of specially selected lower-hanging leaves that have an intense green-tea flavor.
-This usage of matcha, for baking purposes, is popular in a variety of traditional Japanese confectionery -and tends to be quite versatile.
+This usage of matcha, for baking purposes, is popular in a variety of traditional Japanese confectionery, and tends to be quite versatile.
 Try mixing in a few scoops to your next baked dessert for a delicious flavor twist, add a bit to any light colored treat to give it a beautiful green-tint, or use a scoop in your smoothie for a caffeinated nutrient boost!